 Not far from the main branch of the Boston Public Library, is the Mary Baker Eddy Library.
 The Mary Baker Eddy Library is home to the research and writings of Mary Baker Eddy, founder of Christian Science, as well as the Mapparium, a 3-story stained glass globe.

 Over in Dorcester, next to the University of Massachusetts’ Boston campus, is the John F. Kennedy Presidential Library and Museum.
 This library houses books, papers, and other materials from former US President, John F. Kennedy, as well as a collection on Ernest Hemingway.

 Explore college life in Boston

 Boston is arguably the best college town in the US, with institutions such as Boston University, Northeastern University, Massachusetts Institute of Technology, Harvard University, and Boston College.

 Many of these institutions offer tours for free.
 One of the more popular Boston area colleges and universities to tour is Harvard University, just across the Charles River, in Cambridge, MA.
-While the Harvard offers free tours, they are designed for prospective students.
-Viator offers a Harvard University tour for under $20 that includes admission to Harvard’s Natural History Museum.
+Check out the very fun “Hahvahd Tour,” led by actual Harvard students.

 Spend Time Outdoors in Boston

 When many people think of a city environment, they assume there aren’t outdoor activities available.
 That is definitely not the case for Boston!
 One of my favorite things to do in Boston is hangout in the Boston Public Garden during the warmer months.
 It is great for people watching, picnics, and leisurely strolls.
 The Public Garden is one of my favorite places to photograph in Boston.
 If you’re looking for photo tips for the Public Garden, check out Photowalks’ Public Garden tour.

-Across from the Boston Public Garden is the Boston Common, 50 acres of park grounds that include sports fields, the Central Burying Ground (a cemetery from the mid-18th century), a bandstand (for concerts + other performances), a skating pond + more.
+Across from the Boston Public Garden is the Boston Common, 50 acres of park grounds that include sports fields, the Central Burying Ground (a cemetery from the mid-18th century), a bandstand (for concerts and other performances), skating pond, and more.

 The Boston Public Garden and Boston Common is part of a larger network of parks across the city, referred to as the Emerald Necklace.
 Other excellent parks and waterfronts within this network include the Riverway, Arnold Arboretum, Jamaica Pond, Franklin Park (including the Franklin Park Zoo), among others.